Polacca, Arizona: History and culture

 Polacca is a community located below the villages of First Mesa.
 Polacca got its name (originally pronounced Poo la ka ka) from Tom Polacca, brother to Nampeyo, the famous potter.
 He was a man of many talents, being fluent in many languages (Hopi, Tewa, Zuni, Spanish, English, etc.) and having a great mind for innovation.
-He was also the first businessman on the Hopi Reservation.
+He was also the first businessman on the Hopi Reservation and among the first Hopi to convert to the Church of Jesus Christ of Latter-day Saints.

 The town of Polacca is directly below First Mesa and is home to members of the Hopi tribe.
 Included in Polacca are: a convenience store, three churches, a Head Start school, an elementary school, and a health care center.
 The healthcare center is an Indian Health Service facility named the Hopi Health Care Center and provides emergency services 24-hours a day, 7-days a week.

 The residents of Polacca are employed locally by the US Health and Human Services, Bureau of Indian Affairs, the Hopi Tribe, McGee's trading post, and many are self-employed.
 According to the site, Sperling's Best Places to Live, there were 2,046 people living in Polacca in 2016.

 In Polacca, crops consist of corn, lima beans, grapes, squash, apricots, watermelon, and peaches.
 Corn is an important and sacred crop to the Hopi people.
 Blue corn is used to make somiviki, piki, tortillas, and pancakes.
 Squash is an important part of the Hopi diet, and has been used to make both eating utensils and musical instruments.

 Polacca residents also raise cattle, horses, chickens, goats, and sheep.
 Mutton is a vital part of the diet during ceremonial and other events, such as baby naming and wedding ceremonies.

 Residents also produce a variety of elegant arts and crafts, such as pottery, Kachina dolls, rattles, bows & arrows, baskets, jewelry and oil painting.
 Some notable artists from Polacca include: Anita Polacca, Nolan Youvella, Romona Ami, Neil David Sr., Tawnya Mahle, Lydia Huma Mahle, Emerson Ami, Dorothy Ami, Karen Abeita, and Nampeyo.

 The Polacca Head Start Center is active in the revitalization of the Hopi language.
 Its Shooting Stars Hopi Lavayi Radio Project broadcasts for students in the First Mesa Dialect are carried on KUYI, 88.1 FM.